-It indicates the date the next recommended order should be placed by.
-This column is automatically calculated for the exported order lines as you click the Create button in the Planned order preview dialog.
+It indicates the date the next order should be placed by.
+This column is automatically calculated for the exported order lines as you click the Create button in the Planned orders preview dialog.
 In this case, the date is calculated as:

 Next order date = Today date + Order cycle,